Ismaestro/angular-example-app/README.md

 ## Server

-This repo is using an API which is [a simple app](https://github.com/Ismaestro/tour-of-heroes-sample-app) in NodeJS deployed on Heroku, to create, modify and delete heroes
+This repo is using an API which is [a simple app](https://github.com/Ismaestro/nodejs-example-app) in NodeJS deployed on Heroku and using PostGreSQL, to create, modify and delete heroes

 Enjoy :metal: